kwon-j/singles-boogaloo/index.md

 **FILL IN THE GOOGLE FORM ASAP IF YOU WANNA JOIN --
 I'M SETTING A HARD DEADLINE FOR SUNDAY 18TH JAN - NOON MIDDAY**

-(i'll send the google form tmr because i wanna sleep rn - but people be asking too many qs)
+(i'll send the google form tmr because i wanna sleep rn - but people be desperate for info so sending this now)

 There's literally 2 main questions: